w-yeehong/tp/docs/UserGuide.md

 ## 1. Introduction

 Welcome to User Guide for our application, Covigent!
-Are you a manager of a quarantine facility searching for an application to manage the information of quarantined individuals or the tasks to be done by your staff?
+Has Covid-19 hit your boutique hotel hard and left you scrambling to search for an application that can ease your transition from a boutique hotel to a quarantine facility?
 Your search ends here!

-Covigent is a desktop management application that helps to keep track of the information of quarantined individuals and the tasks to be done by the staff of the quarantined facility.
+Covigent is a desktop management application to ease boutique hotels' transitions into quarantine facilities.
+Covigent aims to help boutique hotel managers keep track of the information of quarantined individuals and the tasks to be done by their staff.
 The main features include:<br>

       1. Managing quarantined individuals information - Period of Stay, temperature, phone number etc.<br>
       2. Managing the rooms of the quarantine facility - Allocate quarantined individuals to rooms, search for a room, etc.<br>